oy3o/httpx/README.md

 ### 3. Register Routes

 Use `httpx.NewHandler` to convert business functions into standard `http.Handler`s.
+Use `httpx.NewStreamHandler` to convert streamable business functions into standard `http.Handler`s.

 ```go
 func main() {